kingsoft-wps/KSAI-Lite/tensorflow/lite/micro/examples/hello_world/README.md

 The following instructions will help you build and deploy this example to [HIMAX WE1 EVB](https://github.com/HimaxWiseEyePlus/bsp_tflu/tree/master/HIMAX_WE1_EVB_board_brief) board.
-To undstand more about using this board, please check [HIMAX WE1 EVB user guide](https://github.com/HimaxWiseEyePlus/bsp_tflu/tree/master/HIMAX_WE1_EVB_user_guide).
+To understand more about using this board, please check [HIMAX WE1 EVB user guide](https://github.com/HimaxWiseEyePlus/bsp_tflu/tree/master/HIMAX_WE1_EVB_user_guide).

 ### Initial Setup